joeLepper/whom/README.md

 ### Step 3 - Launch the program

-If you hadn't guessed from step 2, you can launch the program using either yarn or npm scripts.
+You can launch the program using either yarn or npm scripts.

     npm start
     yarn start